-In the wake of the Virginia Tech massacre, Republican President George W. Bush signed the NICS Improvement Amendments Act of 2007 to ensure individuals who are deemed unqualified to possess guns due to mental health or other reasons could be easily identified through NICS.
+In the wake of the Virginia Tech massacre, Republican President George W. Bush signed the NICS Improvement Amendments Act of 2007 to ensure that individuals who are deemed unqualified to possess guns due to mental health or other reasons could be easily identified through NICS.
 A Virginia court had ruled the Virginia Tech killer a danger to himself, but the state hadn’t submitted his case to NICS before he was able to buy firearms and fatally shoot 32 people in April 2007.

-When related to mass shootings, mental illness long has been cause for debate.
+When related to mass shootings, mental illness has long been cause for debate.
 On the campaign trail, Trump often shifted the conversation about gun control to mental health, which he said is an issue politicians have ignored for too long.

-Murphy said revoking the standing rule would make it more difficult for the federal government to put Americans who are seriously mentally ill or who pose a risk to public safety on the list of those who are prohibited from buying guns.
+Murphy said revoking the standing rule would make it more difficult for the federal government to put Americans who are seriously mentally ill, or who pose a risk to public safety, on the list of those who are prohibited from buying guns.
 “We know that people with serious mental illness in this country can go buy a very powerful weapon and do great damage with it,” said Murphy, who represents the state where the Sandy Hook Elementary massacre occurred.

 Federal law requires licensed firearms dealers to perform background checks on prospective purchasers and to maintain records of the sales.
 But unlicensed private sellers—on the internet and at gun shows, for example—are not required to observe the same policies.
 Most groups and advocates who favor stronger gun laws are pushing to strengthen the federal background checks system.
 Due to years of inaction in Congress, they have taken their fight to states, where they most recently scored victories on expanding background checks to private gun sales and transfers in California, Nevada and Washington state.
-Organizations like the Brady Campaign to Prevent Gun Violence and Everytown for Gun Safety argue that the measure passed Wednesday would make it easier for Americans with serious illnesses to buy guns.
+Organizations like the Brady Campaign to Prevent Gun Violence and Everytown for Gun Safety argue that the repeal would make it easier for Americans with serious illnesses to buy guns.

-The issue is a tricky one, considering divides remain on the question of whether it’s more important to protect the right to own a gun or to control gun ownership.
+The issue is a tricky one, considering that divides remain on the question of whether it’s more important to protect the right to own a gun or to control gun ownership.
 Pew Research Center polling in August showed that 75 percent of registered voters who favored Trump want stricter background checks.